 which is considered a possible alternative to the Middle East in

-as a global energy store.
-Everything is exacerbated by the lack
+as the world's energy storehouse.
+Everything is made worse by the lack

-a mechanism for such a dialogue appears to be an urgent need,
+a mechanism for such dialogue appears to be an urgent need,

-relations in line with at least a "cool", but partnership.
+relations along the lines of at least a “cool” partnership.
 Aggravating

-the circumstance is the forthcoming elections in 2008 in both countries.
+circumstance - the upcoming elections in 2008 in both countries.

-Under these conditions, politicians and diplomats are not up to international
+In these conditions, politicians and diplomats have no time for international

 security.
-There is a threat to miss the moment.
+There is a danger of missing the moment.

 American missile defense in Europe is unacceptable for Moscow

 Another vector of disagreement between Russia and the United States is related to the deployment in Europe of the 3rd position area of the American strategic missile defense system.
-The sharpest disagreements on this issue arose in the spring of 2007, and they culminated on November 21, 2007, when the Russian Foreign Ministry received an official letter from the United States Department of State.
+The most acute disagreements on this issue arose in the spring of 2007, and they reached their culmination on November 21, 2007, when the Russian Foreign Ministry received an official letter from the United States State Department.
 It left no doubt: Washington

 Rais and Robert Gates will under no circumstances give up